hypertidy/vapour/README.md

 #> [1] 20 31 36 45
 ```

-Also note that FID is a special row number value, to be used a as general facility for selecting by structural row.
+Also note that FID is a special row number value, to be used a as
+general facility for selecting by structural row.
+This FID is
+driver-dependent, it can be 0- or 1-based, or completely arbitrary.

 See <http://www.gdal.org/ogr_sql.html>

-There are many useful higher level operations that can be used with this.
-The simplest is the ability to use GDAL as a database-like connection to attribute tables.
+There are many useful higher level operations that can be used with
+this.
+The simplest is the ability to use GDAL as a database-like
+connection to attribute tables.

-A low-level function will return a character vector of JSON, GML, KML or WKT.
+A low-level function will return a character vector of JSON, GML, KML or
+WKT.

 ``` r
 vapour_read_geometry(pfile)[5:6]  ## format = "WKB"